DieterReuter/workshop-raspberrypi-64bit-os/part1-bootloader.md

 I'm just touching the basic parts here and if you're interested in all the details you can find the boot process explained in more detail at http://elinux.org/RPi_Software or read the latest documentation about the [Raspberry Pi Boot Modes](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/).

+## 32bit or 64bit, Who knows?

+The bootloader software from the Raspberry Pi repo is exactly the same to use for 32 and 64bit systems.
+The hardware will be checked at boot time, so the bootloader knows the correct hardware SOC and if it's capable to run 64bit code or not.
+Then it tries to load the 64bit kernel only on RPi3.
+If there's no 64bit kernel it falls back to load a 32bit kernel and so on.
+Same thing works for ARMv8, ARMv7 and ARMv6 SOCs.

+For us this automatic detection is pretty cool, because it just magically works and gives us the flexibility to build a SD card with different kernel version that works on all Pi models from 1, 2, 3, Zero and Zero W.

 ## Minimum Boot Files

 As we learned about the boot process, we do have only a few requirements to successfully boot a Raspberry Pi from a SD card: